warthog37/tilted-gryphons.github.io/pages/recruits.md

 ZG 10/10

 ### Requirements for a Core Raid Spot
-• Be attuned to Ony, MC, and BWL. <br />
+• Be attuned to Ony, MC, BWL, and Naxx. <br />
 • Maintain reliable attendance of at least 75%. <br />
 • Sign up on Discord with an appropriate reaction every raid. <br />
 • Have a headset and use a push-to-talk button. <br />